Can I turn off the low power buzzer alert?

 Can I use my Power Pack while it is charging?

-For best results, we recommend disconnecting the Power Pack from your furniture while it charges.
-Once fully charged, the Power Pack should be disconnected from the charger.
+Disconnect the Power Pack from your furniture while it charges.
+Once fully charged, the Power Pack should be disconnected from the charger, and can then be re-connected to your furniture.

 Can I use my Power Pack while my furniture is still plugged into a wall outlet?